RENCI/apsviz-timeseriesdb-ingest/README.md

 Deploying on the Sterling k8s  cluster is done using GitHub Actions which pushes the docker image to the RENCI Harbor docker repository.
 A YAML file, with Kubernetes configurations, is then used to deploy as a pod on Sterling.

-## Installing on you local machine
+## Installing on your local machine

 To install apsviz-timeseriesdb-ingest you first need to clone it: